Skip to main content

 Why is it important to thoughtfully format content?

-• Increase visual interest: Catch users' attention with images and other visuals
+• Increase visual interest: Capture attention with images and engaging layouts

-• Save space: Ensure that your page looks clean and is easily readable
+• Save space: Ensure that your page looks clean, organised, and easy to read

-Confluence buttons are useful for drawing users' attention to hyperlinks that might otherwise be skipped over.
+Confluence buttons (included with Mosaic for Confluence) are useful for drawing users' attention to hyperlinks that might otherwise be skipped over.
 You might use buttons to link to extra information, other product pages, or forms and surveys.

 Learn more: How to create Confluence buttons